bhuffy/100-days-of-code/log.md

 **Thoughts**: It's progressively getting much harder to understand concepts.
 No longer am I easily blazing through 15+ lessons per day.
 It's around 10 now, and covers 1-2 subjects with more depth.
 Soon it's probably going to be 1-5.
 Had to get help for 2 of the challenges (one of the challenges wasn't very clear, the other I simply couldn't understand).

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 65: March 8, 2017 (Wednesday)

+**Today's Progress**: Nested loops and while loops.

+**Thoughts**: I got stuck on nested loops for a loooong time, and then started while loops, which are still a bit confusing, although I understand the difference and when to use it.
+Frustrated, but I've been getting 4.5 hours of sleep for a few days now, not very attentive.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)